FlexMeasures/flexmeasures/documentation/features/scheduling.rst

 .. [#consumption] Example: with a connection capacity (``site-power-capacity``) of 1 MVA (apparent power) and a consumption capacity (``site-consumption-capacity``) of 800 kW (active power), the scheduler will make sure that the grid outflow doesn't exceed 800 kW.
 .. [#production] Example: with a connection capacity (``site-power-capacity``) of 1 MVA (apparent power) and a production capacity (``site-production-capacity``) of 400 kW (active power), the scheduler will make sure that the grid inflow doesn't exceed 400 kW.

 .. note:: If no (symmetric, consumption and production) site capacity is defined (also not as defaults), the scheduler will not enforce any bound on the site power.
-The flexible device can still has its own power limit defined in its flex-model.
+          The flexible device can still have its own power limit defined in its flex-model.

 For more details on the possible formats for field values, see :ref:`variable_quantities`.